paulmillr/scure-bip32/README.md

 - Uses 3 dependencies instead of 24
 - Had an external security [audit](#security) by Cure53

 Check out [scure-bip39](https://github.com/paulmillr/scure-bip39) if you need mnemonic phrases.
-See [ed25519-keygen](https://github.com/paulmillr/ed25519-keygen) if you need SLIP-0010/BIP32 HDKey implementation.
+See [ed25519-keygen](https://github.com/paulmillr/ed25519-keygen) if you need SLIP-0010/BIP32 ed25519 hdkey implementation.

 ### This library belongs to *scure*